The State of Data Privacy Protection

 Differences: Scope of Application

-There are slight differences regarding thresholds triggering company’s adherence to each state’s provisions.
+There are slight differences regarding thresholds triggering the company’s adherence to each state’s provisions.

 By pure metrics, California boasts slightly broader inclusion, but in practice, Washington might prove more widely applicable by including non-profit organizations and interests that merely target residents with demographic advertisements.